 - Identify Initial Project Risks

 Risks are things that might affect your ability to complete the project to the specified brief, such as a vendor letting you down or not having resources with the right skills available when you need them.
-Think about everything that could go wrong before you start doing too much of the project work – then you can prepare your Plan B and be ready in case anything on that list does happen.
+Analyze any risk that could go wrong before you start doing too much of the project work – then you can prepare your Plan B and be ready in case anything on that list does happen.

 - Produce List of Deliverables